scanner-research/rekall/README.md

 ```
 @article{fu2019rekall,
-  author = { Daniel Y. Fu and Will Crichton and James Hong and Xinwei Yao and Haotian Zhang and Anh Truong and Avanika Narayan and Maneesh Agrawala and Christopher R\'e and Kayvon Fatahalian },
+  author = {Daniel Y. Fu and Will Crichton and James Hong and Xinwei Yao and Haotian Zhang and Anh Truong and Avanika Narayan and Maneesh Agrawala and Christopher R\'e and Kayvon Fatahalian},
-  title = { Rekall: Specifying Video Events using Compositions of Spatiotemporal Labels },
+  title = {Rekall: Specifying Video Events using Compositions of Spatiotemporal Labels},
   year = {2019},
   journal={arXiv preprint arXiv:1910.02993},
 }